 In times like these where getting a job is a challenge in itself, how do you get someone to listen to what you have to say?
-Well, it is here that Virtual Coach for Her Career Catalyst Christine Horstman comes to help us with these tips.
+Well, it is here that Workshop Facilitator for Her Career Catalyst Christine Horstman comes to help us with these tips.
 Here are my takeaways from her program last month:

 - Networking: This is the starting step for getting someone to talk to you or look at your resume.
 Networking is not limited to just those in your workplace or at meetings but can be with someone in your neighborhood or in your local coffee shop.
 Doing volunteer work is also a good way to connect.

 - Prepare: When you approach someone, do your homework.
 Come prepared with some questions.
 What is the outcome that you are expecting from asking those questions?